gandalfk7/RaidTest/README.md

 # RaidTest
-Bash script to find the best combination of ReadAhead and stripe_cache_size
+Bash script to find the best combination of ReadAhead and stripe_cache_size in a RAID5 array

 the output will look something like:
 ```